 “Life in the US has its comforts and stability, but it can oftentimes lack heart, purpose, meaning and spirit, which can lead to gradual desensitization and disconnection with the natural world around us,” he explains.
 “DOT’s current slogan is that it is ‘more fun in the Philippines’; while this is arguably true, it is actually just the tip of what I believe to be the underlying reason — and that is the Philippines makes one feel alive.”

-But in March 2011, he decided to go back to the US with his new family (his Filipino wife Liza and two children) to pursue his Master’s degree in the University of Alabama while working for one of the top defense contractors in the country.
+But in March 2011, he decided to go back to the US to pursue his Master’s degree in the University of Alabama while working for one of the top defense contractors in the country.

 One of the more recent posts in his blog, aptly titled “Static” tells how much he longs for the free-spirited lifestyle, but he needs to amass enough savings to start a business in the Philippines or other self-sustaining means to make his family’s life secure and comfortable while living here.